tbfld/counter.ink/content/micro.md

 > [!error]+ Or if you’re more of a visual type, see [[images (2025-02-23 – 2025-03-03)]]

+***2025-03-10:*** This [U Chicago AAUP statement is good.](https://uchicagoaaup.wordpress.com/***2025-03-10:*** This [U Chicago AAUP statement is good.](https://uchicagoaaup.wordpress.com/) But they had to publish it on Wordpress because apparently faculty can’t speak *as* the university in the same way that administrators can — which is strange when you think about it.)
+But they had to publish it on Wordpress because, apparently, faculty can’t speak *as* the university in the same way that administrators can — which is strange when you think about it.
+***

 ***2025-03-09:*** FB’s explicitly blocking access to Gil Durán’s *Nerd Reich* [because it “addresses topics like the ‘Network State’ concept and critiques of tech industry figures](https://bsky.app/profile/gilduran.com/post/3ljy3wqbs2c26)

 ***2025-03-09:*** Mike Masnick on [“Why Techdirt Is Now a Democracy Blog”](https://www.techdirt.com/2025/03/04/why-techdirt-is-now-a-democracy-blog-whether-we-like-it-or-not/)